boostorg/hana/README.md

 release a new version of the library, create an annotated tag using `git tag -a`.
 Then, push the tag and create a new GitHub release pointing to that tag.
 Once that is done, bump the version number in `include/boost/hana/version.hpp` so that it matches the next planned release.
+Finally, do not forget to update the [Homebrew formula][] to point to the latest version.

 <!-- Links -->